ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/9-avoid-redundant-requests.md

     }
 ```

+{{% notice Info %}}
+You may need to import `kotlinx.coroutines.delay` function.
+{{% /notice %}}

 3. Build and run the app again.
 Now you should notice that photo capture cannot be triggered as frequently as before.
 Good job!

-    i.
+{{% notice Note %}}

 Furthermore, if you remove the `viewModel.onPhotoCaptureComplete()` to simulate something going wrong upon photo capture, the camera won't become available ever again.

-    ii.
 However, silently failing without notifying the user is not a good practice for app development.
-Error handling is omitted in this learning path for the sake of simplicity.
+Error handling is omitted in this learning path only for the sake of simplicity.

+{{% /notice %}}